Black Adam: JSA series: Black Adam reforms

 Although Adam appears during the Power of Shazam! ongoing series' first year of publication as a villain, towards the end of the series' run, Adam returns and announces that Black Adam and Theo Adam are separate personalities.
-Black Adam stands trial again for the murders of the Batsons, and is acquitted when it is revealed that his fingerprints do not match those of Theo Adam.
+Black Adam agrees to stand trial for murdering the Batsons, and is acquitted when it is revealed that his fingerprints do not match those of Theo Adam.

 The reformed Black Adam is still vulnerable to his murderous host's influence, and he attacks the Justice Society of America under Theo Adam's control in JSA #6 (1999).
 In subsequent issues, Adam joins supervillain Johnny Sorrow's Injustice Society after Sorrow removes a malignant tumor from Adam's brain.
 He is sent to battle Wildcat, and easily defeats him, showing how easily he could kill him by taking him about 25,000 feet above the ground—just high enough for them to talk while unable to go any higher without the human Wildcat freezing or suffocating—explaining the different ways he could kill him, and asking what he will give for his life.

-He shows him the Rock of Eternity where Sorrow has turned Shazam to stone with his cursed face that usually kills those that see him, also making contact with the Spectre, who provides them with additional information.
+He shows him the Rock of Eternity where Sorrow has turned Shazam to stone with his cursed face that usually kills those that see him; he also makes contact with the Spectre, who provides them with additional information.
 Adam soon betrays Sorrow, and he and the JSA defeat the Injustice Society.
 Black Adam briefly gives Flash the speed of Heru enabling him to defeat Johnny Sorrow by hitting him at near-lightspeed when he is paralyzed after Doctor Mid-Nite showed Sorrow a previously recorded image of his own face, sending him from Earth to another dimension.

 Flash meets Black Adam in the past, where he has been sent due to the great speed he traveled, and again uses his speed, this time to return to his own time.
-After the Flash returns, Black Adam helps the JSA battle the Sin-Eater, a Thanagarian demon.
-Claiming to be free of Theo's evil influence again, a repentant Black Adam requests membership in the Justice Society, and is granted a probationary membership in JSA #21 (2002).
+After the Flash returns, Adam helps the JSA battle the Sin-Eater, a Thanagarian demon.
+Claiming to be free of Theo's evil influence again, a repentant Adam requests membership in the Justice Society, and is granted a probationary membership in JSA #21 (2002).